 The megamouth shark, Megachasma pelagios [1], is one of the most spectacular discoveries of a new shark species in the late 20th century [2].
 The first record of this remarkable species was an individual caught accidentally from an entanglement in parachutes that had been deployed from a research vessel operated by the Naval Undersea Center, Kaneohe, Hawaii, on 15 November 1976 [1].
 The specimen was retained and sent to the Bernice P. Bishop Museum, Honolulu, Hawaii, for further study.
-The specimen measured 446 cm (14.6 ft) total length (TL) and weighed 750 kg (1653 lbs.).
 The species was considered rare for decades since fewer than 50 individuals were recorded until 2010 [3].
 However, it has become clear that this species is more common than previously thought in recent years.
 In fact, to date, new records extending its geographic range continue to surface [4-8].